bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

 **Spy (Implemented):**
 - Spy units are stored on tiles as `Tile.hiddenSpies` (not in `Tile.cards`).
-- **Invisibility**: Spy is always invisible to the opponent in the UI (except its gravestone/RIP when it dies).
+- **Undetectable**: Spy is always invisible to the opponent in the UI (except its gravestone/RIP when it dies).
+Enemies cannot see the spy unless they have a "watcher" ability.
 - **Cannot attack**: Spy cannot perform normal attacks.
 It can only move and assassinate.
 - **Cannot be attacked directly**: Spy is excluded from direct attack targeting.
   - It can still die to non-targeted effects such as traps, burning, cleave, etc.